GENERAL INFORMATION

 Artificial flowers and/or potted plants, in unbreakable containers (cardboard, plastic, metal), are permitted on gravesites from October 10 until April 15.
 They will also be permitted on graves 10 days before and 10 days after Easter Sunday and Memorial Day.

 Items are subject to removal on the first and third Fridays during mowing season, and depending on the added frequency of mowing more often, up to twice a week.
+Depending on the growing season, artificial flowers/ potted plants may have to be removed to accommodate the early mowing season, up to twice per week.

-Christmas wreaths, grave blankets, and related arrangements will be permitted on graves from Dec.
-1 until Jan.
-20. Grave floral blankets may not be larger than 2 x 3 feet, please do not wrap them in plastic, as it destroys the turf.
+Christmas wreaths, grave blankets, and related arrangements will be permitted on graves from December 1 until January 20.
+Grave floral blankets may not be larger than 2 x 3 feet, please do not wrap them in plastic, as it destroys the turf.

 Floral items and other decorations may be secured in place (in the ground) by the donor.
 They may not be attached to headstones or markers.
 Floral “stands” and “saddles” are prohibited.